comics

 • The Lost Boy

 (Serialised from Issue #1 to Issue #35, Jan '12 - Aug '12) An all-ages adventure and mystery strip about a boy who wakes up on a deserted island with no memory of how he got there.
-Following clues left by a mysterious stranger that hint at the island containing a vast sum of treasure, everything seems to be going well for our hero.
+Following clues left by a mysterious stranger that hints at the island containing a vast sum of treasure, everything seems to be going well for our hero.
 That is, until he notices the menacing shadowy figures following him everywhere he goes...

 Some developmental sketches, and snippets/panels/covers from the comic: